stackhpc/ansible-slurm-appliance/docs/production.md

   instances) it may be necessary to configure or proxy `chronyd` via an environment hook.

-- By default, the cookiecutter provided OpenTofu configurations provision a volume named "$cluster_name-state" and attach it to the control node.
-This is used to persist monitoring and Slurm data when the control node is re-built.
-  In production environments (and probably staging) it is undesirable to have this volume deleted if the cluster is deleted.
+- By default, the cookiecutter-provided OpenTofu configuration provisions a volume named "$cluster_name-home" and attaches it to the control node.
+This is used to persist the NFS-shared home directories when the control node is re-built.
+In production environments it is undesirable to have this volume deleted if the cluster is deleted.
 Therefore the volume should be manually created, e.g. via the CLI:

       openstack volume create --size 100 mycluster-home # size in GB